 We are aware of third parties which are pursuing therapeutics that target the same molecular targets as our product candidates.
-Because our current product candidates target TREM2, we consider the following third parties to be our closest competitors: Alector, which is developing AL002, a TREM2 targeting antibody, for Alzheimer's disease in collaboration with AbbVie, Inc.; and Denali, which is developing DNL919/TAK-920, a TREM2 targeting antibody, for Alzheimer's disease in collaboration with Takeda Pharmaceutical Company Limited.
+Because our current product candidates target TREM2, we consider the following third party to be our closest competitor, Alector, which is developing AL002, a TREM2 targeting antibody, for AD in collaboration with AbbVie, Inc.